On the additive image of 0th persistent homology: Determining membership in the additive image

 In Example~\ref{example:D4_by_G-set} we will see that the claim holds for any finite field, and in Example~\ref{ex.D4_inward} we give a more systematic argument for this fact.

 \begin{example} Consider the following representation $M$ of the 7-star quiver:

 where

-For $F=\mathbb{Z}/2\Z$, these matrices constitute the set of $2\times 3$ matrices up to row equivalence.
-Note that each matrix in the equivalence class of $V_1$ has at least one column with more than one non-zero entry.
-Furthermore, if $A$ is any invertible $3\times 3$ matrix, then precisely one of the matrices $\{V_iA\}_{i=1}^7$ will be row-equivalent to $V_1$.
-It follows that $M$ does not have a multiplicative basis, and, from Proposition~\ref{prop:mult-basis}, we conclude that $M$ is not in the essential image of $\funct{free}_*$.
-More interestingly, one can check using computer algebra software that the natural epimorphism $\funct{free}(M_{\text{as set}}) \to M$ does not split.
+For $F=\Z/2\Z$, these matrices constitute the set of full rank $2\times 3$ matrices up to row equivalence.
+Note that each matrix in the equivalence class of $V_1$ has one column with more than one non-zero entry.
+Furthermore, if $A$ is any invertible $3\times 3$ matrix, then precisely one of the matrices $\{V_iA\}_{i=1}^7$ will be row-equivalent to $V_1$, because the matrices $\{V_i\}_{i}$ generate all row equivelence classes of full rank $2\times 3$ matrices.

+We conclude that any basis of $F^3$ contains a vector that is mapped to a vector with more than one non-zero entry by one of the $V_i$, for any basis of $F^2$.
+In other words, $M$ does not have a coherent basis, and, from Proposition~\ref{prop:mult-basis}, we conclude that $M$ is not in the essential image of $\funct{free}^\mathrm{pt}_*$.
+More interestingly, one can check using computer algebra software\footnote{\url{https://github.com/mbotnan/set-realizable/}} that the natural epimorphism $\funct{free}^\mathrm{pt} \circ \funct{forget}^\mathrm{pt} \circ M \to M$ does not split.
 In particular, $M$ is not additively $\Set$-realizable.
 We do not know of a more direct argument for coming to this conclusion.
 Note that the natural epimorphism \emph{does} split when working over $F=\Z/3\Z$. \end{example}